 Areas of Expertise

-Teaching Responsibilities include: Human Anatomy & Physiology I & II, Marine Mammal Biology
+Teaching Responsibilities include: Comparative Nutrition, General Biology I, Human Anatomy & Physiology I & II, Marine Mammal Biology

 B.S.
 (Biology) University of Central Florida (2000)